sagemath/trac_to_gh/Issue 5238.md

 # Issue 5238: remove qsieve.spkg and replace it by mpQS (part of FLINT)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5238

 Original creator: mabshoff